angular/angular-cli/docs/documentation/stories/application-environments.md

 Running:

 ```
-ng build --env=test
+ng build --env=staging
 ```

-Will use the values from `environment.test.ts`
+Will use the values from `environment.staging.ts`